 Sometimes all you need to set the tone for Christmas is a warm cup in your hands, and a cozy environment.

 At Little Tree Books and Coffee which is a combined café and book shop, for example, you feel almost like it’s decorated for Christmas all year round.
 Have a cocoa or a coffee, paired with a piece of cake or pie, surrounded by cute furniture and rows and rows of books.
 If you have Greek friends or family to shop for, you might even find some presents on the shelves.
 Petit Fleur in the Kolonaki neighborhood is known to serve some of the best hot chocolate in town, which also comes in different, rich flavors.

 If these places don’t manage to put you in the spirit of the holidays, the following two cannot fail.
 At Fairytale, in Nea Filadelphia, they don’t just make wonderful desserts to satisfy the sugar cravings that famously come with this season, but the whole store becomes eye candy too, as they decorate their hearts out.

-Even more extravagant is Little KooK, in Psyrri; the central Athenian masters of decoration.
-They go all out every holiday (and if it’s not a holiday, they make a theme up!).
-For Christmas, as you might imagine, entering the café is like stepping into what Christmas morning felt like as a child.
-This year, they call their theme “Santaland”.
-Try to count all the santas – we dare you!
-The front features a huge display featuring trees, a carriage and so many sparkling lights, you may not want to look directly at them.
+Even more extravagant is Little KooK, in Psyrri; the central Athenian masters of decoration, they draw crowds of locals every day in December – many of whom won’t find a table, and don’t even try; a selfie is better than nothing.
+This café goes all out every holiday, and for Christmas, as you might imagine, entering the café is like stepping into what Christmas morning felt like as a child.
+This year, they’ve chosen an angel theme.
+Try to count all the angels – we dare you!
+The front features a huge display with angels, doves and a nativity scene, and so many sparkling lights, you may not want to look directly at them.
 The beverages and desserts here are just as on point and aimed to satisfy your yuletide cravings.

 Go Ice Skating